In This Article

 Farting 10 to 20 times a day shows healthy gut activity.
-It’s normal, so don’t hold back the gas as it can have negative effects.
-You may experience bloating from the trapped gas.
+It’s normal, so don’t hold back the gas.
+You may end up experiencing bloating from the trapped gas.

 A little bloatedness and gas are also normal after a huge meal.
-People who experience these symptoms more after eating certain foods may have a food intolerance.
+But, people who experience these symptoms more often after eating certain foods may have a food intolerance.

-Second, there are gut microbiome kits available.
-You can use them to test your gut health from the comfort of your home.
+Gut microbiome kits are available so you can test your gut health in the comfort of your home.

 A gut test can tell you about the bacteria present in your gut microbiome.
 It can also reveal where your symptoms are coming from.

 Depending on the gut testing company, you can get customized dietary and probiotic recommendations for your needs.

 A visual inspection of your stool is the easiest way to check how your gut is doing.
 But if you want a more comprehensive assessment than that, you can take an at-home microbiome test.